W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 17. (7) The injunction “Be of one mind” is the statement for revelation-readiness.
-²My request “Do this in remembrance of me” is the appeal for coöperation from miracle workers.
+²My request “Do this in remembrance of me” is the appeal for cooperation from miracle workers.
 ³The two statements are not in the same order of reality.
 ⁴Only the latter involves an awareness of time, since to remember is to recall the past in the present.
 ⁵Time is under my direction, but timelessness belongs to God.